 In June and July 2013, Albemarle County police officers twice recorded a distinctive black and orange motorcycle eluding police pursuit by traveling significantly over the speed limit.
 Collins v.
 Commonwealth, 790 S.E.2d 611, 612–13 (Va.
 2016).
 The...

-Under the common law knock-and-announce rule, a police officer executing a search warrant generally must not immediately force his or her way into a residence.
-Instead, the officer must first knock, identify himself or herself and his or her...
+Under common law knock-and-announce rule, a police officer executing a search warrant generally should not immediately force their way into a residence.
+Instead, the officer must first knock, identify themselves and their intent, and wait a...

-Reasonable suspicion is a standard used in criminal procedure.
-Reasonable suspicion is used in determining the legality of a police officer's decision to perform a search.
+Reasonable suspicion is a legal standard used in criminal procedure that allows law enforcement officers to assess the justification for their decision to conduct a search.

 On August 2, 2009 around 2:30 p.m., David Riley, an alleged member of the Lincoln Park gang, was parked in a San Diego neighborhood with his girlfriend and three other men.
 See People v.
 Riley, No. D059840, 2013 BL 34220, 2013 ILRC 1385 (Cal.
 App...